Minnesota Population Center

 Notes from 9/30/13 telecon are at http://epad.dataone.org/MPC-and-DataONE.
 They have their own internal software (includes using ESRI tools).
 They're interested in initially publishing metadata to DataONE.
 A clean way of harvesting metadata is useful.
 SlenderNode (OAI-PMH harvester) could be a very relevant option for MPC, as this would let them stand up OAI-PMH and make the data available to multiple projects, not just DataONE.

-#5 Updated by Bruce Wilson about 8 years ago
+#5 Updated by Bruce Wilson over 8 years ago

 - Due date set to 2014-07-31

 - Target version set to Deploy by end of Y5Q4

 epad at http://epad.dataone.org/MPC-and-DataONE updated with notes from today's discussion.
 Key issue will be how to get first the metadata from MPC to DataONE.
 MPC also needs to address how they want to handle identifiers for data and metadata.
 Tentatively scheduling for end of year 5 based on the current level of effort anticipated and technical questions that need to be resolved.